-All property owners can take advantage of two (2) free bulk pick-ups per year.
-Use this curbside pickup service to get rid of large and oversized items such as mattresses, sofas, tree limbs and branches.
+Residential property owners can use their two (2) free bulk pick-ups per year to get rid of large and oversized items such as mattresses, sofas, tree limbs etc.

-Visit [www.miamidade.gov/bulkywaste](http://www.miamidade.gov/bulkywaste) to set an appointment for a pick-up.
+Visit www.miamidade.gov/bulkywaste to set an appointment for a pick-up.
 Please schedule the pickup before placing items on the curb.
 The new Miami Dade Bulky Appointment System allows residents to select the day their bulky trash pile is to be collected at curbside.
 Trash should be placed at the curb no more than three (3) days in advance of the appointment.
-For more detail, call
+For more detail, call 311 or email dswm@miamidade.gov.